EzeChinedumUchenna/EzeChinedumUchenna/README.md

 ## Hi there 👋
 My name Chinedum and I am from Nigeria.
 I am a Azure Network/DevOps Engineer.
-I have 1.5 years Experience in Azure Network and 0.5 years experirence in Azure DevOps.
+I have 1.5 years Experience in Azure Networking and 0.5 years experirence in Azure DevOps.
 I passionate learning new things and loves growing my knowledging

 You can reach out to me via ezechinedum504@gmail.com